pmndrs/zustand/readme.md

 dispatch({ type: types.increase, by: 2 })
 ```

 Or, just use our redux-middleware.
-It wires up your main-reducer, sets initial state, and adds a dispatch function to the state itself and the vanilla api.
+It wires up your main-reducer, sets initial state, and adds a dispatch function to the state itself and the vanilla API.

 ```jsx
 import { redux } from 'zustand/middleware'